kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/inputParameters.md

 ## getAllParameters()

-To retrieve all parameters & its value on the page.
+To retrieve all parameters & its values on the page.

 ### Syntax